Euphonit/web/README.md

 # Source for my website
 ### visit it at [danielcrutti.com](https://www.danielcrutti.com)
-Clone this repo and run a dev server by
+Clone this repo and run a dev server with
 ```bash
 bun install && bun run prebuild && bun run dev
 ```